Assyrian siege of Jerusalem: Assyrian account

 Sennacherib's Prism, which details the events of Sennacherib's campaign against Judah, was discovered in the ruins of Nineveh in 1830, and is now stored at the Oriental Institute in Chicago, Illinois.
-The account dates from about 690 BCE.
+The Prism dates from about 690 BC, and its account is taken from an earlier cuneiform inscription dating to 700 BC.
 The text of the prism boasts how Sennacherib destroyed 46 of Judah's cities and trapped Hezekiah in Jerusalem "like a caged bird."
 The text goes on to describe how the "terrifying splendor" of the Assyrian army caused the Arabs and mercenaries reinforcing the city to desert.
 It adds that the Assyrian king returned to Assyria where he later received a large tribute from Judah.
-This description inevitably varies somewhat from the Jewish version in the Tanakh.
+This description varies somewhat from the Jewish version in the Tanakh.
 The massive Assyrian casualties mentioned in the Tanakh are not mentioned in the Assyrian version.